14 Restaurants Coming Soon to Northern Virginia

-Prep your taste buds for a retro bagel and soda shop, a meaty concept by a culinary dream team and a new café from star chef Fabio Trabocchi.
+Make room for elevated chicken sammies, a retro bagel and soda shop, and a meaty concept by a culinary dream team.

 Hungry for something new?
 Here are a few Northern Virginia restaurants slated to open later this year in that we can’t wait to try.